-I’m exhausted of tolerating your, wait how do we say this in a way we comply with your white privilege –B U L L S H I T. That IF the colour of our skin is nothing less than cocaine, we’re not acceptable, self-injecting yourself with an ounce of pure xenophobia.
-Cracked on hate, doped on destruction.
-I’m frustrated with you looking at me as if I’m cancer.
+I’m exhausted of tolerating your, wait how do we say this in a way we comply with your white privilege –B U L L S H I T. That IF the colour of our skin is nothing less than cocaine, we’re not acceptable, self-injecting yourself with xenophobia.
+Cracked on hate, high on destruction.

 To answer your question I’ll tell you what racism, revise what your CEO’s, directors and power-players have in common– they don’t have the ‘burden’ of ‘wearing’ our brown skin.
 With a name that you can’t pronounce in comparison with ‘Mr Smith’ only ‘working’ at average, be sure to use the word ‘working’ loosely because with a name like ‘Mr. Smith’ success is a birth-right.
 Congratulations on your lifelong express pass.